exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 *   **Submit Button:** A key example is the submit button.
 While the core component provides a functional button, the host application is expected to apply its own styling to ensure visual consistency (as demonstrated in the `apps/demo` Vue application).
 *   **Layout and Sizing:** The host application controls the overall size and positioning of the drop-in component by styling the container element into which it is mounted.

-### 5.3.
-Future Theming Enhancements (Deferred)

-*   **Theme Object Pass-through:** As noted in the [MVP Design Document](./DESIGN_DOC_MVP.md) and the [Feature Backlog](../../planning/FEATURE_BACKLOG.md), a future enhancement involves allowing the host application to pass a simplified theme object through the facade's `config.theme` option.
-*   **Translation to `OdinPay.js` Theme:** The core component would then be responsible for translating this simplified theme object into the more detailed, nested theme structure expected by `OdinPay.js`, allowing for more dynamic customization of the iframe-rendered input fields by the host application.

 ## 6. Development & Testing Workflow Overview

 The monorepo is set up to facilitate an efficient development and testing workflow for the ODIN Drop-in component library.